Niewiaro/Niewiaro/README.md

 <div align="left">

-- 🔭 I’m currently working on [ESPy-Lumi](https://github.com/Niewiaro/ESPy-Lumi)
+- 🔭 I am currently working on my master's thesis (coming soon...)

-- 🌱 I’m currently studying **Industrial Automation and Robotics at AGH 🟩⬛🟥**
+- 🎓 I hold an **Bachelor of Science degree in Industrial Automation and Robotics from AGH University of Science and Technology 🟩⬛🟥 (Akademia Górniczo-Hutnicza im.
+Stanisława Staszica w Krakowie)**

+- 🎓 I’m currently pursuing a **Master’s degree in Applied Computer Science at Cracow University of Technology (Politechnika Krakowska im.
+Tadeusza Kościuszki)**

 - 👨‍💻 All of my projects are available at [https://github.com/Niewiaro](https://github.com/Niewiaro)